DAism2019/SCC0/README.md

 ```

 ### 2. SCC0 License Master Contract

-The SCC0 License Manager contract provides the core functionalities for managing license versions and enforcing compliance.
+The SCC0 License Management Contract provides license administrator management, license version management, and version verification functionalities.
 It supports:

-- License Version Proposals:
-Developers may submit new SCC0 license versions for community approval.
-Each proposal includes the proposed license address and its version number.

-- Version Approval and Registration:
-Once approved by the contract owner, new license versions are recorded, ensuring that updated standards are adopted while maintaining backward compatibility.

-- Blacklist Management:
-Non-compliant dApps/dAIpps can be proposed for blacklisting.
-Approved proposals mark these addresses as non-compliant, preventing further interactions as SCC0 entities.

-- On-Chain Verification:
-Functions such as <code>isSCC0Compliant</code> and <code>isBlacklisted</code> enable other contracts and governance mechanisms to verify compliance in real time.
+- **License Administrator Management**: The contract owner (which might represent a multi-signature address managed by the contract’s administrative team) manages the license version administrators （similar to the contract owner）.
+The owner can add or remove license version administrators.
+- **License Version Management**: License version administrators can manage SCC0 license versions, including adding new versions and marking versions as deprecated.
+- **License Version Verification**: This allows checking whether a specific license version is included in the list and whether its current status is marked as deprecated.

 Below is the complete implementation of the SCC0 License Manager contract: